paulsaada/Newsletter-Signup-Component/README.md

 This project was originally part of a coding assessment I took part in that I thought would make a great case study.
 I was given a Sketch file of a multi-step form and told to reproduce a 1:1 pixel-perfect web app from it that was responsive, fully-functional, and written in ReactJS.
 The end goal of the project was to have a form that took user inputs and put them in an object and to `console.log` that object.

+## Case Study

+Upon the completion of my assessment, I was able to demonstrate my ability in and understanding of:
+* Creating functional, dynamic, and reusable ReactJS components
+* Atomic design in ReactJS applications
+* BEM principles
+* Field Validation
+* Continuous Deployment
+* Git Version Control
+* Live UI Documentation

 ## Project Requirements
 #### The full breakdown for those who'd like to know